 In our Icy Diamonds Explained blog post, let’s learn about Icy Diamonds and what they actually are.

-Are icy diamonds industrial diamonds or color enhanced diamonds?
-The Answer is Quick and A Big NO. They are 100% natural icy diamonds available in their purest form out of the Earth’s crust.
-The cutting and polishing of icy diamonds is the same as their white diamond counterparts.
+Are icy diamond industrial diamond or color enhanced diamond?
+The Answer Is Quick and A Big No. They are 100% natural icy diamond available in their purest form out of the Earth’s crust.
+The cutting and polishing of those diamonds are the same as their white diamond counterparts.

-Icy diamonds are heavy inclusion diamonds or diamonds full of impurities.
+Well, those diamonds are heavy inclusion diamonds or diamonds full of impurities.
 These impurities and heavy inclusions give it its unique color.
 And that is the prime reason why they are more often opaque in clarity.
 Despite all these impurities and varied colors, they have their own charm.
-They are unique and more often you will find them within many collections of jewelries.
+They are unique and more often you will find them within many collections of jewelry.

-Icy diamonds are a relatively recent variety of diamonds that emerged lately.
+Icy diamond is a relatively recent variety of diamonds that emerged lately.
 People have icy diamonds explained differently though; Icy, uncut, rough diamonds, specimen grade, industrial, cloudy, rustic diamonds, decorative industrial, loose icy diamonds, or just a plain bort – you can call them whatever you want, but the important thing to know is they are gaining popularity right now.

 More on Icy Diamonds Explained

 The introduction of black diamonds in the late nineties has made cocktail jewelry very famous.
-The Black Diamond are even finding their place among many Hollywood celebrities, while the same goes for Swiss watches.
-And now the introduction of Icy diamonds, has the potential to follow the trail of black diamonds.
+The Black Diamond is even finding its place among many Hollywood celebrities, while the same goes for Swiss watches.
+And now the introduction of Icy diamonds has the potential to follow the trail of black diamonds.
 Who may ever know what will happen?
 It all depends on how the jeweler uses it.

-Icy diamonds, unlike white loose diamonds, are not an excellent cut, they are made mainly in a pear shape, round shape, oval shape, and fancy rose cut shapes.
+Icy diamond, unlike white loose diamonds, are not an excellent cut, they are made mainly in a pear shape, round shape, oval shape, and fancy rose cut shapes.
 As an icy diamond manufacturer, we have sizes from 0.30 ct to nearly 5 ct.
-Our icy diamonds come available in cloudy white, yellow, gray, red-brown, light yellow, and other colors.
+Our icy diamond comes available in a cloudy white, yellow, gray, red-brown, light yellow, and other colors.
 Jewelers also use them in combinations with lower quality white diamonds.

-Icy diamonds or rustic diamonds are frequently used in combination with many gemstones like ruby, sapphire and emerald.
-We manufacture many Icy diamonds.
+Icy diamond or rustic are frequently used in combination with many gemstones like ruby, sapphire, and emerald.
 We often use them in single stone jewelry, together with either 925 Sterling Silver or 14K Gold.
-Artistic pattern make the ring look beautiful.
+Artistic pattern makes the ring look beautiful.
 We also use icy diamonds in diamond earrings, diamond pendants, and diamond bracelets.